MohamedAliMerali/React-18---Code-with-mosh/03 - Managing Component State.md

 The names we use for states like ('isApproved' and 'setApproved'), those are local identifier in this function, react is not aware of them, when we use state hook, we're only telling react to store a value, react is gonna store those values, most likely inside an Array.

-When react re-render a component, it will look at that Array and store the value inside the identifiers, So react relys on the order of the elements inside the Aarray so it can map tha values properly to the local variables of that function.
+When react re-render a component, it will look at that Array and store the value inside the identifiers, So react relys on the order of the elements inside the Array so it can map tha values properly to the local variables of that function.

 That means we cannot use Hooks inside if statments, for loops or nested functions, because it can affect the order of which the states Hook are called.